-Partnership board chair terms cannot exceed 4 years (4 consecutive, one-year terms). - 3.-Conduct and submit an Annual Report Operations Self-Assessment annually by the published deadlineOctober 1 (Section 11.
-Section 59-152-70(A)(8)). - 4.
-The local partnership board and staff shall exercise appropriate stewardship by adhering to the practices and procedures outlined in the SC First Steps Operations Manual. - 5.
+3.6.
 Data shall be collected and entered timely in the First Steps Data Collection System for all programs/strategies, according to the First Steps Program Accountability Standards for that strategy.
 Partnerships must complete program and vendor registration for all funded strategies, enter projected to serve numbers for each strategy, and begin data entry by September 1 of each program year.
-Partnership and vendor staff are expected to adhere to the deadlines for timely data submission: within 30 days of the date of service.
-Data may be used to evaluate overall program performance and sustainability.
+Partnership and vendor staff are expected to adhere to the standard for timely data submission, which is within 30 days of the date of service.
+SC First Steps reserves the right to view partnership and vendor data in the system at any time, including but not limited to the following data checkpoints: 30 days after Quarter 1 (Oct.
+31); 30 days after Quarter 2 (Jan.
+31); on or after the published deadline for submitting partnership Renewal Plans; and the published data deadline for final determination of strategy approvals (June 1).
+Data will be used to evaluate overall program performance and sustainability.